Chenilles-Network/chenilles-network.github.io/roadmap.md

 1. Concurrent Transactions and Generalized State Channel Infrastructure.
    This enables multiple conditional payments at a time over a single State Channel.
-   Also enable basic escape to general smart contracts, but with minimal support for writing smart contracts if at all.
+   Also enable a basic escape to general smart contracts (which is easy to add now on smart contract capable Blockchains, and harder to add later), but with minimal support for actually writing smart contracts if at all (which would require developing a lot of infrastructure in Solidity or what replaces it on the target Blockchain, or implementing *Glow*).
    (18 dvwk)
 2. The simplest Hashed TimeLock Contract (HTLC) as a payment condition.
    This enables safe payments with a timeout to unlock funds